asadsk8r02/Understanding-soccer-through-Data-Science/README.md

 ![image](https://github.com/asadsk8r02/Understanding-soccer-through-Data-Science/assets/53692166/d65721fb-c4dd-4177-b576-1dac44eaec9d)

 ## Probability Rings and XG
-Part 2 of this project goal was to develop probability rings to understand scoring chances.
+The later part of this project goal was to develop probability rings to understand scoring chances.
 We used MPL soccer to plot a soccer pitch and generated data points for shot distance and angle based on the pitch coordinates.
 We then used our model 1 to find XG’s for all of these points and plotted on the pitch.